phenom64/DocSurf/README.md

 ## 🚧 Project Status
     ⚠️ DocSurf is currently in very early alpha.
     While it compiles and runs, many components such as toolbar UI, full menu integration, and advanced view modes (like Cover Flow) are incomplete or experimental.
+Retina Display support is also currently lacklustre.

 Expect bugs, unfinished features, and rough edges.
-We welcome collaboration and testing, but this is not ready for production use—yet.
+We welcome collaboration and testing, but this is not ready for production use.

 ---

 ## 🙏 Credits
-DocSurf is a heavily modified and actively maintained fork of <a href="https://sourceforge.net/projects/kdfm/">KDFM</a>, an open-source file manager originally developed by Robert Metsaranta.
+DocSurf is a modified and actively maintained fork of <a href="https://sourceforge.net/projects/kdfm/">KDFM</a>, an open-source file manager originally developed by Robert Metsaranta.
 Immense gratitude to Robert for his excellent foundational work.

 ---

 ## 🧠 Philosophy & Goals
 DocSurf is more than just a file manager.
 It embodies a design rebellion against bland utility.
-We believe your file explorer should spark joy, nostalgia, and control—without sacrificing power.
+We believe your file explorer should spark joy, nostalgia, and control without sacrificing power.
-As a key part of the SynOS ecosystem, DocSurf will continue to evolve toward a full-featured, skeuomorphic, and deeply human file browsing experience.
+As a keystone of the SynOS Atmo design language ecosystem, DocSurf will continue to evolve toward a full-featured, skeuomorphic, and deeply human file browsing experience.